 Along the edges of those shadows and over the eyes, the strokes are directional and duplicate the growth pattern of hair.

-In the middle value areas, I used the sides of the pencil to lay down one or two layers with very light pressure.
-In the areas where middle values and light value meet, I stroked in the direction of hair growth, but in the large areas, I used whatever strokes covered the paper best where you need flat color.
+In the middle value areas, use the sides of the pencil to lay down one or two layers with very light pressure.
+In the areas where middle values and light value meet, stroke in the direction of hair growth.
+Use whatever strokes covered the paper best where you need flat color.

-I used small, tight strokes applied with a sharp pencil in the eyes, the nostrils, and the shadow on the tongue.
+Use small, tight strokes with a sharp pencil to add detail in the eyes, the nostrils, and the shadow on the tongue.

-For the facial hair, I used either the side of the pencil or a blunted tip.
-Broken strokes also contributed to the look of masses of hair.
+Use either the side of the pencil or a blunted tip to draw hair masses.
+Broken strokes also contribute to the look of masses of hair.

-The detail below shows the variety of strokes in the chest and head.
+The detail below shows the variety of strokes on head.

-Also notice the outline on the left.
-That’s my transferred drawing and it begins establishing the uneven edges of the dog.
+The outline on the left is the transferred drawing.
+It begins establishing the uneven edges of the dog from the beginning.